CogentRedTester/mpv-file-browser/addons/addons.md

 #### `fb.filter(list: list_table): list_table`

-Iterates through the given list and removes items that don't pass the user set filters.
+Iterates through the given list and removes items that don't pass the user set filters (dot files/directories and valid file extensions).
-Returns the list but does not create a copy, the `list` table is filtered in-place.
+Returns the list but does not create a copy; the `list` table is filtered in-place.

 #### `fb.fix_path(path: string, is_directory?: boolean): string`